 Put Healthy Food Options on Their Plate

-In the past, I have always encouraged my kids to try at least one bite.
+In the past, I have always encouraged my kids to try at least one bite to help overcome being a picky eater.
 But I’m learning that this method isn’t the best way to handle the situation.
 Instead, encourage them to try it.
 Keep in mind that most kids will reject trying new foods at least 8 to 10 times before they actually have the courage to give it a try.
 So don’t get frustrated with them if you put it on their plate and they refuse to try it.
 Eventually, they may change their mind and give it a try.

 Let Them Pick Out Healthy Options